still-learner/lifesparkt/README.md

 # lifesparkt
-Its working, dont say no;to run this use community version of labview
+Its working; to run this use community version of labview